yaskovdev/blog/source/_drafts/2024-12-05-is-it-possible-to-write-complex-programs-in-push.md

 excerpt: "At first, Push might seem like a toy language that can’t do much.
 But is that true?
 What makes a language capable of expressing any kind of software — from Minesweeper to a full-fledged operating system like macOS or Windows?
 Let’s find out."
 ---

+At first, Push might seem like a toy language that can’t do much.
+But is that true?
+What makes a language capable of expressing any kind of software — from Minesweeper to a full-fledged operating system like macOS or Windows?
+Let’s find out.

 If you’re wondering what Push is and what it was created for, you might have missed my previous article.
 You can catch up by reading {% post_link 2024-11-29-intro-to-genetic-programming-can-evolution-write-computer-programs '"Intro To Genetic Programming: Can Evolution Write Computer Programs?"' %}.
 Alternatively, you can quickly learn about Push [here](https://erp12.github.io/push-redux/pages/intro_to_push/).

 {% asset_img turing-completeness.png Turing Completeness %}

 # Turing Completeness

 Think of your favourite piece of software.
 It could be a web browser, a text editor, or a game.
 What programming language is it written in?
 Chances are, it's a high-level language like C++, Java, or Python.
-But could you rewrite the same software in a language like the assembly, or SQL, or HTML, or [Conway's Game of Life](https://youtu.be/Kk2MH9O4pXY)?
+But have you ever wondered if you can, at least in theory, rewrite the same software in SQL, HTML, or [Conway's Game of Life](https://youtu.be/Kk2MH9O4pXY)?

 Turns out that there is a property of programming languages that, if present, allows you to write any program in that language.
 This property is called Turing-completeness.
-A language is Turing-complete if it can simulate a Universal Turing Machine (UTM).
-A UTM is a theoretical machine that can simulate any algorithm, given enough time and memory.
+A language is [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness) if you can use it to simulate any Turing machine.

 # Is Push Language Turing-Complete?